What is a Paragraph?

-Let’s look at an example of a topic and possible controlling ideas.
+Let’s look at an example.
+You have the same topic (coffee), but there are three possible controlling ideas.

 “Coffee” is a very broad topic.
 You can write a whole book about coffee.